 - Set an intention.
 An article by Forbes suggests spending some time prior to your meetings to set an intention.
 If you’re meeting with a young couple ready to buy their first home, think about ways that you can be approachable and reassuring.
 If you have a phone call with a new high-budget client, you will need to focus on demonstrating confidence and expertise.

 - Be authentic.
 Ditch the smarmy sales tactics.
 Be open and honest about yourself and your process.
 Your clients would much rather talk to a real person than hear a scripted sales pitch.
+To learn more, check out our blog post on how real estate agents can practice the art of authenticity.

 - Use positive body language.
 Inc.com columnist Peter Economy suggests starting with a firm (but not too firm) handshake, focusing on good posture, leaning in to show that you’re interested in what they are saying, maintaining eye contact, and not being afraid to laugh when it's appropriate.